AdaCore/gnatstudio/docs/users_guide/extending.rst

        """Perform an action count times"""
        ...

-  Basically, the technique here is to only perform something the first time the action is called (hence the if statement), but pass your shell function the number of times that it should repeat (hence the `$remaining` parameter).
+  The idea here is to do something only the first time the action is called (the :command:`if` statement), but pass your shell function the number of times it should repeat (the :file:`$remaining` parameter).

-*$remaining*
+* :file:`$remaining`

-  This is similar to $repeat, and indicates the number of times that the action remains to be executed.
-This will generally be 0, unless the user has chosen to automatically repeat the action a number of times.
+  Like $repeat, but indicates the number of times the action remains to be executed.
+This is 0 unless the user invoked the :guilabel:`Repeat Next` action.

 .. _Filtering_actions: